pddasig/Machine-Learning-Competition-2023/README.md

 Top 5 winning teams will be awarded with prizes(NOT in cash).

-Note: The winners will additionally be required to provide a detailed description of their method in order to claim the prize (minimum of 2 pages double-column) by July 1, 2023.
+Note: The winners will additionally be required to provide a detailed description of their method in order to claim the prize (minimum of 2 pages double-column) by June 15, 2023.

 Novel and practical algorithms will be recommended for a submission to the a SPWLA special issue by PDDA or a journal paper.
 <!-- #endregion -->